Quantum computing

 Emerging fields and future routes

-Physics is not a finished subject.
-Right now, physicists are helping to build quantum computers, tame nuclear fusion, design AI that can do science, and listen to the universe with gravitational waves.
-Here are the fields most likely to shape your career.
+Physics is still changing quickly.
+Physicists are helping to build quantum computers, improve fusion experiments, apply AI to science, and detect gravitational waves.
+These are the fields most likely to shape future careers.

 Quantum mechanics is moving from the textbook to real devices.
 Quantum computers, sensors and communication systems could transform drug discovery, navigation, cybersecurity and materials science.